cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 ### Esoteric Situations that may lead to 40001 Retry Errors

-The following is included for completeness, so operators are aware that
+The following is included for completeness, so a CockroachDB operator is aware that

 -  `40001` errors, that are normally associated with contention conflicts, can also occur outside of a contention situation
 - While conflict resolution normally results in one party of a conflict yielding excution, it's possible that a conflict may result in more than one victim

 #### Two transactions in a deadlock can cause each other to restart (both fail with a retry error)

-CockroachDB implementation is designed to not let two transactions both cancel each other, so the system would continue making progress on at least one of them.
-However it can't be completely rule it out.
+CockroachDB implementation is designed to not let two transactions both cancel each other, so the system would make progress on at least one of them.
+However a situation where both conflicting transactions fail with a retry error can't be completely rule it out.
 It would be difficult to make an example of that situation.
-It's esoteric and a peculiarity of the code paths.  is possible", as a friendly FYI.
+It's a peculiarity of the code paths.

 #### A transaction can get a retry error code spuriously